SuperOfficeDocs/superoffice-docs/docs/automation/crmscript/api-reference/classes/NSNavigatorCompany/SetTooltip.md

 so.topic: reference
 ---

-Set the tooltip description for the NavigatorCompany list item.
+Set the tooltip description for the NSNavigatorCompany list item.

 **Parameter:**
  - **tooltip** String NavigatorCompany tooltip description.